+Before we continue, it worth mentioning that there are several types of Nilus objects that can contain one or more subelements.
+These are represented as lists and we discuss the general mechanism for using these in this section.

-There are several objects that are available in java that represent XML elements that contain one or more subelements.
-These are lists.
-All lists support the .add() method for adding subelements.
-For example in the API documents in your installation folder you will find that the object returned from getKind() is listed as List<DetectionEffortKind>.
-Adding to it can be done directly with the add function
+All lists support the .add() method for adding list items.
+For example in the API documents in the NilusXMLGenerator/targets folder you will find that the object returned from getKind() is a list of DetectionEffortKind objects: List<DetectionEffortKind>.

+Adding to it can be done directly with the add function.
+Assuming that we had generated newItem to add to the kinds list, we could do the following:

 '''

-getKind().add(newItem);
+% This won't work yet as newItem is not defined, we will see concrete

+% examples of using add later.

+detections.getKind().add(newItem);

 '''